syneryder/SublimeFilterMeister/README.md

 * Search for Package Control: Add Repository
 * Enter the URL of this package: https://github.com/syneryder/SublimeFilterMeister
 * Go back to Tools -> Command Palette
-* Search for Package Control: Add Package
+* Search for Package Control: Install Package
 * Search for SublimeFilterMeister and press enter/return
 * The syntax package will now install
 * To enable syntax highlighting on files you currently have open, choose FilterMeister from the syntax languages list in the bottom right of the Sublime Text screen.